-image reconstruction procedure.
+In 2019, Taylor et al group developed a CAL technology [39], which includes three components: a light source, a platform, and a rotational vial (figure 3(A)).
+The principle of CAL technology is inspired by the computed tomography (CT) image reconstruction procedure.
 At the time of printing, DLP projects a set of 2D images from different angles into the synchronized rotating resin container.
 The photosensitive resin would solidify at the designed position after obtaining superimposed illumination from multiple angles.
-The physical setup system consists of three main parts: DLP projector [47], lens, and printing platform.
+The physical setup system consists of three main parts: DLP projector [43], lens, and printing platform.
 The printing platform consists of a cylindrical glass vial (1-5 cm in diameter) and a stepper motor.
-The motor would rotate the cylindrical glass vial at a rotation rate of 3-25° s-1 while printing.
+The motor would rotate the cylindrical glass vial at a rotation rate of 3-25 degrees per second while printing.
 This system could fabricate centimeter-level constructs within 30-300 s.
-There are six steps to do to print an ideal model, for example, The Thinker (figure 3(B)): (i) imports the standard stereolithography file format (.stl) and slices the target geometry $f_t(r,z)$ (figure 3(C)); (ii) the inverse Radon transform (figure 3(D)) and Fourier transform (figure 3(E)) algorithms are used to compute projection intensities of each z slice; (iii) high pass back-projection filter algorithm is applied to truncate negative information; (iv) the heuristic algorithm is used to iterative optimization projection images to make printed geometry f(r, z) closely simulate the desired target geometry $f{\rm T}(r,z)$; (v) the optimized images are projected into photoresin container; (vi) completes the printing and rinses out the construct.
+There are six steps to do to print an ideal model, for example, The Thinker (figure 3(B)): (i) imports the standard stereolithography file format (.stl) and slices the target geometry $f_t(r,z)$ (figure 3(C)); (ii) the inverse Radon transform (figure 3(D)) and Fourier transform (figure 3(E)) algorithms are used to compute projection intensities of each z slice; (iii) high pass back-projection filter algorithm is applied to truncate negative information; (iv) the heuristic algorithm is used to iterative optimization projection images to make printed geometry f(r,z) closely simulate the desired target geometry $f_T(r,z)$; (v) the optimized images are projected into photoresin container; (vi) completes the printing and rinses out the construct.